-- Washing machines loading and unloading, If possible, ask for help with your laundry for at least 6 to 12 weeks after a cervical spinal fusion - When you are loading and unloading the washing machine, bend your knees or kneel.
-If you kneel have a chair or something similar nearby to help you to stand up again - Don't carry too many items of laundry at any one time, especially when the washing is wet

-- You can use a small plastic, double handled tub to carry laundry in.
-This limits the weight of washing you need to carry at any one time - Do not twist or strain your neck while loading/unloading your washing machine
+- Washing machines loading and unloading; If possible, ask for help with your laundry for at least 4 weeks after a lumbar discectomy/decompression operation and for at least 6 weeks after a lumbar spinal fusion - When you are loading and unloading the washing machine, bend your knees or kneel down.
+If you kneel down have a chair or something similar nearby to help you to stand up again - Don't carry too many items of laundry at any one time, especially when the washing is wet - You can use a small plastic, double handled tub to carry laundry in.
+This limits the weight of washing you need to carry at any one time